giteshk/devportal_kickstart_docker/README.md

     docker volume rm dev-public-files
     docker volume rm dev-private-files

+##Want to build your own docker image
+If you want to build your own Drupal 8 project copy the files listed below to your project :
+- Dockerfile
+- nginx-http.conf
+- php.ini
+- settings.php
+- Make sure that you have the following dependencies in your composer.json You will need to specify the php version.
+    ```
+        "ext-date": "*",
+        "ext-dom": "*",
+        "ext-filter": "*",
+        "ext-gd": "*",
+        "ext-hash": "*",
+        "ext-json": "*",
+        "ext-pcre": "*",
+        "ext-pdo": "*",
+        "ext-session": "*",
+        "ext-simplexml": "*",
+        "ext-spl": "*",
+        "ext-tokenizer": "*",
+        "ext-xml": "*",
+        "php": ">=7.2.0"
+    ```
+- cloudbuild.xml - Copy this file if you plan to use [Cloud Build](https://cloud.google.com/cloud-build/docs/)

+## Building this docker image locally
+To build the docker image on your instance run the following:

+    docker build -t my-drupal8 .

+Follow the instructions above to run this container

 ## Implementation details

 ### Dockerfile
     We based this image on the PHP Google App Engine image.
-    We did to leverage all security patches that this image would get from Google team.
+    We did to leverage all security patches that App Engine image would get from Google team.
     ***As of the writing of this project App Engine image only supports php 7.1 and 7.2***
 ### nginx-http.conf
     The default nginx configuration is not Drupal friendly so we took the nginx Drupal